Conveyancing and Property Law

-Our Conveyancing FAQ covers many of the basics of conveyancing, and our Find a Solicitor service makes it easy for you to find the right property and conveyancing solicitors for your needs.
+Our Conveyancing FAQ covers many of the basics of conveyancing, and makes it easy for you to find the right property and conveyancing information for your needs.
 We also have a variety of other resources available if you feel that you need to learn more about purchasing a house.

-As mentioned before, it’s vital to understand the conveyancing process, including a breakdown of conveyancing quotations and fees, when you may want to use online conveyancing, and the important of finding out whether your desired property is freehold or leasehold.
-It’s also vital to understand the remit and relevance of stamp duty when making a property purchase.
+It is helpful to understand the conveyancing process, and important to obtain a breakdown of conveyancing quotations and fees, when using online conveyancing, including whether your desired property is freehold or leasehold.
+It is also vital to understand whether you must pay stamp duty land tax on your property purchase.

 We also have some advice for first-time buyers on what to look out for, as well as the various schemes in place to help them to take the first step onto the property ladder.

 Property law governs how you may sell your property but that is not all.
 For example, if you wish to extend or develop your property in any way, you may need advice on whether you need planning permission.

 If you are having trouble with another person living nearby, you’ll want to bring your legal rights to bear as they relate to neighbour disputes.